 1.1.3.8    Treatment of Local Transmission Costs: On October 1, 2001, backbone transmission costs as quantified in this Settlement Agreement will be removed from bundled transportation rates, and SoCalGas shall be at risk for recovery of such backbone transmission costs through rates for unbundled backbone transmission service.
 On October 1, 2001, local transmission costs as quantified by this Settlement Agreement shall be reallocated in bundled transportation rates as provided below in order to ensure that the effect of this Settlement Agreement, exclusive of the unbundling of SoCalGas core interstate pipeline capacity provided in Section 5.3, will have almost no impact on the allocation of costs between core and noncore customer classes.
 Local transmission costs are quantified on an embedded cost basis at an agreed-upon level of $64.3 million for 2000.
 (Local transmission cost of $64.3 million plus backbone cost of $73.7 provided in Section 1.1.3.2 equals total transmission cost of $138.0 million provided in Section 1.1.3.2.)
 The amount of $64.3 million shall escalate on January 1, 2001 according to the annual indexing formula (inflation less productivity plus customer growth, with adjustment for any “Z factors”) adopted by the Commission for SoCalGas’ current base rate PBR in D.97-07-054.
 Effective October 1, 2001, local transmission costs as quantified in this Settlement Agreement shall be allocated in rates between customer classes on the basis of cold year throughput.
 Allocation of local transmission costs in bundled transportation costs between customer classes may be modified by the Commission after the term of the BCAP period adopted by the Commission in the decision to be issued in A.98-10-012.
 In all Commission proceedings for the full term of this Settlement Agreement, the allocation of transmission costs between local and backbone, and of common costs (A&G and general plant) to the transmission function, shall be consistent with the manner in which transmission costs are quantified by this Settlement Agreement.
 This Settlement Agreement allocates 7.5% of common costs to the transmission function.

-Nothing in this Settlement Agreement shall have the effect of overriding, nullifying or dictating whether or not there shall be a “Sempra-wide” rate design for electric generation or any other class of customers for service at any time in the term of this Settlement Agreement, provided that SoCalGas backbone transmission and unbundled storage shall be provided, including to SDG&E and its customers as specified in this Settlement Agreement.
+Nothing in this Settlement Agreement shall have the effect of overriding, nullifying or dictating whether or not there shall be a “Sempra-wide” rate design for electric generation or any other class of customers for service at any time in the term of this Settlement Agreement, provided that SoCalGas backbone transmission and unbundled storage service shall be provided, including to SDG&E and its customers, as specified in this Settlement Agreement.

-Nothing in this Settlement Agreement dictates whether or not there shall be a “Sempra-wide” rate design for electric generation or any other class of customers for service other than backbone transmission and unbundled storage, at any point in the term of this Settlement Agreement.

 SoCalGas’ risk/reward for recovery of local transmission costs in bundled transportation rates from October 1, 2001, to the end of the BCAP period to be adopted in A.98-10-012 shall be the same as for the period before October 1, 2001, provided in the decision in A.98-10-012 (i.e., assuming no change from the Proposed Decision, there will be 100% balancing account treatment in the core market and 75/25 ratepayer/shareholder treatment in the noncore market for differences between actual and forecast throughput).
 SoCalGas’ risk/reward for recovery of local transmission costs after the 1999 BCAP period is to be determined by the Commission in future proceedings, such as the BCAP following the 1999 BCAP.